ericglau/cairo-ls/README.md

-# Language support for Cairo
+# Language support for Cairo and StarkNet

 [Cairo](https://www.cairo-lang.org/) language support for VS Code.

-This project implements a Cairo language server and VS Code extension to help with writing Cairo programs for StarkNet.
+This project implements a Cairo language server and VS Code extension to help with writing Cairo contracts for StarkNet.

 **Note**: This is an early preview release and is still in active development.